fxamacker/cbor/README.md

 Please read the license for additional disclaimers and terms.

 ## Special Thanks
-* Carsten Bormann for RFC 7049 (CBOR), his fast confirmation to my RFC 7049 errata, approving my pull request to 7049bis, and patience when I misread a line in 7049bis.
+* Carsten Bormann for RFC 7049 (CBOR), his fast confirmation to my RFC 7049 errata, approving my pull request to 7049bis, and his patience when I misread a line in 7049bis.
 * Montgomery Edwards⁴⁴⁸ for updating the README.md, creating comparison charts, and filing many helpful issues.
 * Stefan Tatschner for being the 1st to discover my CBOR library, filing issues #1 and #2, and recommending this library.
 * Yawning Angel for replacing a library with this one in a big project after an external security audit, and filing issue #5.